Resilient and Sustainable Cities: From Ecoconstruction to Smart Cities

 Elina Mohd Husini

-University Sains Islam Faculty of Engineering and Built Environment- Malaysia.
+University Sains Islam Malaysia Faculty of Engineering and Built Environment- Malaysia.

 University Ibn Zohr Faculty of Sciences Agadir Morocco.